"The Maine Coon is a natural breed of amiable character that traces its origins to the working cats found on the farms of Northeast America."

 From these humble beginnings, awakened from an almost "extinct and forgotten" state, "reinvented" by a few breeders, the breed - after the ice was broken and the "farm cat" was recognized in more and more breeding associations - experienced a rapid international upswing.
 Many lovers succumbed to the discreet charm of the bearlike, good-natured "giant cat" and also the skeptical European breeder community of pedigreed cats recognized the "new" old breed from the states as equal.
 Since the nineties it has filled the exhibition halls and stud books more than any other cat breed and has probably become the best known and most popular cat breed in the world.

 This unbroken popularity ensured that more and more breeders imported animals from America to Europe.
-Especially in Germany it came to a "run" on the animals of Barbara "Bunty" Washburn (MtKittery) and Barbara Ray (Willowplace).
+Especially in Germany, the Netherlands and Denmark it came to a "run" on the animals of Barbara "Bunty" Washburn (MtKittery) and Barbara Ray (Willowplace) amongst others.
 Only a few Scandinavian countries and Great Britain remained quasi "islands" in which, thanks to massive quarantine regulations, only a few animals made it to and in which a narrow gene pool slowly developed, which only after the quarantine conditions had changed in line with EU law - could be refeshed by importing "new bloodlines"- and which inversely provided interesting pedigrees for the Central European lines.

-In the early 2000's, the first genetic test for a disease that has always affected all cats, so also our breed - which has only been talked about underhand - was published by Dr Meurs, based on Dr Kittleson's study with a very inbred colony of Maine Coon cats from a single, wellknown cattery.
+In the early 2000's, the first genetic test for a disease - HCM - that has always affected all cats, so also our breed - which has only been talked about underhand - was published by Dr Meurs, based on Dr Kittleson's study with a very inbred colony of Maine Coon cats from a single, wellknown cattery.
 This was both hope and despair for the breeders.
 The gene test series carried out by almost all leading breeders showed dramatic results: 1/3 of the entire breeding stock carried the "defective" gene.
-Culling all these would have meant - after the narrow beginnings with the praevalent TOP 5 animals - a further genetic bottleneck for the breed.
+Culling all these would have meant - after the narrow beginnings with the prevalent TOP 5 animals - a further genetic bottleneck for the breed.
 Dr.Meurs first related to the breeders to neuter all genetically afffected animals, but relented later.
 The result was that breeders worldwide became more and more aware of the health issue related to their animals.
 Due to the fact that also the information possibilities became better and better it was possible to breed "better" than ever before.
-Thoughtlessness among breeders and breeding associations, however, led again and again to new problems: FIFe did change its standard in 2012 from "medium large to large" to only "large", therefore some breeders immediately came up with the idea to breed animals of more and more size until in 2019 the FIFe General Assembly ordered a binding HD examination for our breed: cause and effect - and this in only 7 years?
-Also the appearance of the breed began - under the influence of a few european catteries - to change in this time to a more extreme expression - away from the harmony which actually distinguishes the breed.
+Thoughtlessness among breeders and breeding associations, however, prevented so far any eradiction of this illness and led again and again to new problems: FIFe a.e. did change its standard in 2012 from "medium large to large" to only "large", therefore some breeders immediately came up with the idea to breed animals of more and more size until in 2019 the FIFe General Assembly ordered a binding HD examination for our breed: cause and effect - and this in only 7 years?
+Also the appearance of the breed began - under the influence of a few European and East European catteries - to change in this time to a more extreme expression (which brings with it a new set of health-related problems) - away from the harmony which actually distinguishes the breed.
 Many of the breeders of the first and second generation stopped in this time and thus had no more any stabilizing influence on this development, which to the subsequent generations must appear as "normal".

 Cat registries and breeders follow their own logic.
 At Mendel F 1 means "filial generation", that means the 1st generation after the "P" - Parental-Generation, which are the foundation animals of a line.
 So in Mendel an F 1 is already a subsequent generation, while in the cat registries the F 1 is called "Foundation Generation 1" and designates the first animals of a bloodline registered in a stud book.
 A F1 is a Maine-Coon-Foundation-cat of the first generation.
 This cat could have been found in the wild, it could come from a farm or a private household.
 No parent or only one is known and registered.
 An F2 is a second generation Maine-Coon-Foundation-cat in which both parents are known and registered.
 And so on.
 Animals with such gaps or vacancies in the pedigree are of course recognized in almost no association.
 Especially not as a Maine Coon and so it will only be recognized as a fully-fledged Maine Coon from the moment when a cat no longer has a foundation animal in its pedigree.
 However, it was then often the case that Maine Coon "New Foundation" animals (F1), with a registration number of the ACA (The American Cat Association Inc.) were included in the stud books of most other associations, if in addition by a registered Maine-Coon breeder living in North America the origin of the cat could be confirmed.
 Often, because otherwise in the pedigree of the parents generation of an F-1 animal the word "unknown" had to be written - so it was held at least by ACA - depending on association and ingenuity of the respective studbook in the various pedigrees denominations like "Foundation", "Wildstock", or "Eastern Stock" can be found instead.

-In the years before and around the turn of the millennium, as the first genetic bottlenecks, caused by the disproportionate use of some popular lines - and one must always consider: our breed has with the TOP% and the clones already in general a somewhat limited gene pool, since these are practically "everywhere in it" - became recognizable, breeders came up with the idea to revive this old idea of the foundation animals, off the beaten track of Beth Kus, and to introduce, so to speak, "New Foundations" into the breed.
+In the years before and around the turn of the millennium, as the first genetic bottlenecks, caused by the disproportionate use of some popular lines became recognizable - and one must always consider: our breed has with the TOP5% and the "clones" in general already a somewhat limited gene pool, since these are practically "everywhere in it" - breeders came up with the idea to revive this old idea of the foundation animals, off the beaten track of Beth Kus, and to introduce, as they called them, "New Foundations" into the breed.
 Annoyed by the recurring problems that breeders of the "show lines" were increasingly confronted with, alternatives were sought.
 The Cattery Thunderpaws (Donna Chase) was to my knowledge the first one after Beth Kus to start working with new blood.
 Shortly afterwards Judith Schulz (Prairiebaby) joined the team.
 Then came Phyllis Tobias (Kumskaka) and Julie Spayde (Koontucky) who had also been quite unhappy about the problems they had with the traditional lines.
 But they didn't want to break away from the breed, so they were happy to possibly do something for their beloved breed in this way.
 I suppose there was a certain amount of "egoboost" behind it besides the pioneering spirit also, because you attract attention and become better known when you go new ways - for better or for worse.
-A group of german and austrian breeders, among others Waltraud Novak (Athabaskes) and the kennels around the catteries Silvercooon and Pequot also started to work with "New Foundations" and introduced them into their breeding lines.
-Two German breeders, Maria Brook-Blaut (Doublebee) and Marie Luise Hassbach (Tobermory), brought back from a road trip through Maine, which they described in detail, humorously and with many pictures, the "FindUs" animals to Germany, Karin Pfeifle (Cosy Corner) did not come back from her search without cats either.
+A group of German and Austrian breeders, among others Waltraud Novak (Athabaskes) and the kennels around the catteries Silvercooon and Pequot also started to work with "New Foundations" and introduced them into their breeding lines.
+Two German breeders, Maria Brook-Blaut (Doublebee) and Marie Luise Hassbach (Tobermory), brought from a road trip through Maine, which they described in detail, humorously and with many pictures, the "FindUs" animals back to Germany, Karin Pfeifle (Cosy Corner) did not come back from her search without cats either.

 These animals, as well as the foundations that had flowed into the breeding of Beth Kus in the years after the recognition of the Maine Coon in the various associations, were located somewhere at the "lower end of the standards" - what would still have sufficed in 1969 was of course no longer so easy after 1990.
 The appearance of these animals is very moderate, they are not so big, the ears are not so big, the type rather lovely and quite a lot don't have the correct chin - but one thought that this would be a good possibility to bring new blood into the old lines, hoped probably also for a certain "hybrid vigor", so these animals were more or less carefully introduced into the existing breeding approaches.
 On a show I had read in the catalogue that a Dirigo queen was present.
 Of course I had to go immediately, because the Mainer kennel "Dirigo" is after all a "household name" in the Maine-Coon breed, someone you know.
 That one of her animals would to be found at a completely unknown breeder in Munich was not to be expected.
 I was kind of disappointed: the queen was tiny, small, had bad fur, small ears and looked like a somewhat exploded domestic cat - as Persian mongrels sometimes look like in our country - even a German long-haired cat at that time would have had more radiance.
 My expectation was naturally way too high due to the kennel name: how should this cat kitten, from perfect foundation lines, have looked different?
 Little did I know about true foundations then.
 But the COI of this animal was sensationally low.
 That Dirigo in its lines produced relatively small (seen from the getting bigger and bigger showanimals) and sometimes, due to the natural origin still sometimes rather shy, but still relatively standard animals can be seen for example in Waltraud Novak's male Dirigo Kancamagus Kiss (*2006) here left.
 Of course this animal is very moderate, but in itself harmonious and in standard and in interaction with show lines he also brought very good offspring, as he is already an F4 with a COI of 9.8%, who already has some animals from show lines as ancestors on one side.
 And also "Jill of Cosy Corner", one of the F1-Foundations of Karin Pfeifle (below) - who also looked definitely like a Maine Coon, even if very moderate - was in her best times a pretty small 3.5 kilo female.